sohailkhan361/healthcare-poc/README.md

-The installation and setup process has been outlined for this project in respective directories for frontend and backend.
+This project's installation and setup process has been outlined in the respective directories for the front and backend.